Phytophthora ramorum: The two mating types

 P. ramorum is heterothallic and has two mating types, A1 and A2, required for sexual reproduction.
 The European population is predominantly A1 while both mating types A1 and A2 are found in North America.
 Genetics of the two isolates indicate that they are reproductively isolated.
 On average, the A1 mating type is more virulent than the A2 mating type, but more variation occurs in the pathogenicity of A2 isolates.
 It is currently not clear whether this pathogen can reproduce sexually in nature and genetic work has suggested that the lineages of the two mating types might be isolated reproductively or geographically given the evolutionary divergence observed.
 One study conducted in 2010 investigated the sexual reproduction capacity of this pathogen by pairing between the EU1 A1 type and both European and American A2 types.
-Plugs of tomato juice agarose containing actively growing P. ramorum cultures of different types on carrot agar and incubated in the dark at 20 celsius.
+Plugs of tomato juice agarose containing actively growing P. ramorum cultures of different types on carrot agar and incubated in the dark at 20 Celsius.
 Resultant oospores were isolated, cleaned, and stained with tetrazolium dye in the MTT assay.
 Purple oospores were counted as dormant whereas clear, blue, or black were considered non-viable.
 Some of the purple spores had abnormal morphologies, however.
-Normal morphology includes a nuclei, a double wall, and an ooplast.
-After a 60 day maturation period, no germination of the dormant oospores was observed.
-After a 110 day incubation period, >0.5% of oospores germinated.
+Normal morphology includes a nucleus, a double wall, and an ooplast.
+After a 60-day maturation period, no germination of the dormant oospores was observed.
+After a 110-day incubation period, >0.5% of oospores germinated.
 Longer germination times only marginally increased germination rate.
 Progeny obtained from the oospores were diverse, with some being homothallic and others being of either A1 or A2 types.
 Pathogenicity of progeny was likewise variable.
 Since the discovery of the origin of this pathogen in East Asian laurel forests near Yunnan province and in southwestern Japan, more types of this pathogen have been characterized, such as Indochinese (IC) and Japanese (NP) phenotypes based on colony morphology on agar.
 However, it appears that there are still only two viable mating types, A1 and A2, with one isolate from the Indochinese group failing to respond to any attempts at inducing mating, leading it to be characterized as "A0", a non-responder.
 A1 and A2 types were isolated from both Japan and the Yunnan/Vietnam border.
 Resultant gametangia were sparse.
 Mean oospore diameter was 26.1 micrometers.
 Of those oospores that were created, 81.5% of IC1 and IC2 offspring had normal morphology.
 18.5% were obviously aborted.
 For NP1xNP2 gametangia were too sparse to determine abortion rates, but it was very high.
 Overall, it seems that P. ramorum is capable of sexual reproduction but it is very inefficient, even among the source population.